TexasInstruments-Sandbox/edgeai-osrt-libs-build/README.md

 Open-Source Runtime Library Build for Target Ubuntu/Debian Container
 ====================================================================

 This build system covers building *ONNX-RT*, *FTLite-RT*, *NEO-AI-DLR*, and *TIDL runtime modules* from source for Ubuntu/Debian Docker container.
-Tested with PSDK 9.2 release in aarch64 Ubuntu 22.04 and aarch64 Debian 12.5 containers.
-For other PSDK release, patches and settings might be updated.
+Tested in aarch64 Ubuntu 22.04 and aarch64 Debian 12.5 containers.

 Supported use cases include: